Posted

 What is Boeing doing to keep passengers happy?
-Increasing the humidity, of course.
+Increasing the

 When Boeing puts its 7E7 jetliner into service sometime in 2008, passengers will be able to breathe easier, literally.
 The sleek aircraft, made from corrosion-resistant materials, will have a fuselage that can accommodate much higher cabin humidity -- a boon for frequent travelers.